davidtchiu/davidtchiu.github.io/teaching/cs240/lab.testing/index.md

 #### Part 4 - Test-Driven Development

 Test-Driven Development (TDD) in software engineering merely refers to process of writing unit tests prior to writing code.
 Here we'll "practice" what that process might be like at work.
+Obviously, we're doing this at a much smaller scale.

 1. Take a look at the `generateEmail()` function you're supposed to provide and read through the requirements.